 AdWords Automated Bidding

-Smart Bidding relies on machine learning and your chosen bid strategy to help you set the right bid for each and every auction.
-It also factors in a number of signals that are important at auction-time, including location, time of day, device, remarketing list, and more.
+Smart Bidding relies on machine learning and your chosen bid strategy to set the right bid for each auction.
+It also factors in important signals at auction-time, including location, time of day, device, remarketing list, and more.

-Local Campaigns is another recently introduced automation feature, designed to help location-based businesses promote their stores and products in search, Maps, YouTube, and on the Display Network.
+Local Campaigns is another new automation feature that helps location-based businesses promote their stores and products in search, Maps, YouTube, and on the Display Network.
 Advertisers provide ad copy, a bid, and a few assets and the rest

 Universal App Campaigns